RichardAF8/MessengerDesktopApplication-Honors-Project-/README.md

 -G.U.I (March 2020) (Completed!!!)

-{Make sure tht you have JavaFX installed}
+{Make sure that you have JavaFX installed}

 -SQL Database (March 2020)